Introduction

 Need some help?

 Although I don’t offer ongoing SEO as a service (but I do work with someone that does!)
-I do offer SEO discovery sessions where we can sit together and brainstorm keywords for your business and I can show you how to implement them as well as coming up with other SEO strategies according to your business.
+I do offer SEO discovery sessions where we can sit together and brainstorm the right keywords for your business and I can show you how to implement them as well as coming up with other SEO strategies according to your business.

 You would need a minimum of an hour or why not buy an hourly support bundle and combine an hours one to one with some extra hours to start implementing the strategy – the hours last for a maximum of 6 months so there may be some other things on your website that need doing as well!